-The holding tank can be emptied by dockside pump-out or, where permitted, by actuating the macerator pump (with the discharge seacock open) from the pilothouse DC panel.
+The holding tank can be emptied by dockside pumpout or, where permitted, by actuating the macerator pump (with the discharge seacock open) from the pilothouse DC panel.
 The holding tank is located in the engine room, outboard of the starboard engine.

 The holding tank on your Motoryacht has a level indicator.
 Even so, it is advisable to empty the tank at every opportunity to eliminate the possibility of problems which might be caused by any indicator error.
+The dockside discharge fitting is located on the starboard side of the deck.